Netflix/lemur/docs/quickstart/index.rst

 Once created you will need to update the configuration file with information about your environment, such as which database to talk to, where keys are stores etc..

 ..
-Note:: If you are unVfamiliar with with the SQLALCHEMY_DATABASE_URI string it can be broken up like so:
+Note:: If you are unfamiliar with with the SQLALCHEMY_DATABASE_URI string it can be broken up like so:
       postgresql://userame:password@databasefqdn:databaseport/databasename

 Setup Postgres